Coronavirus: May TV Upfronts Called Off Due to Pandemic

-CBS, NBCUniversal, The CW and WarnerMeida have all canceled their upfront presentations that were scheduled in New York for mid-May.
-The companies will present their upcoming slates digitally.
+A slew of networks canceled their upfront presentations that were set for May’s “Upfront Week” amid the spread of the coronavirus pandemic.
+CBS, NBCUniversal, The CW, Fox, WarnerMedia and Discovery all scrapped their in-person events on Thursday.

-NBCU’s upfront was scheduled for May 11 at Radio City Music Call, while CBS and WarnerMedia were each set to go two days later on May 13.
-The CW’s upfront was scheduled for May 14.
+The companies will now present their upcoming slates to ad buyers digitally.
+NBCU’s and Fox’s upfront were scheduled for May 11, while Discovery’s was supposed to be held on May 12.
+CBS and WarnerMedia were each set to go two days later on May 1, with The CW’s upfront slatted to close out the week on May 14.

+This leaves Disney, which is set for May 12, as the lone media company not to scrap its upfront event plans, but is expected to follow suit.

+Upfronts are a critical event on the industry calendar, when top advertisers get to see the upcoming fall television slates ahead of placing large advertising buys.
+The group on Thursday join A+E Networks, AMC Networks and Fox News in canceling its annual presentation to advertisers.

 “We’ll miss Carnegie Hall and our agency dinners this year, but the health and safety of our clients and the ViacomCBS team comes first,” said Jo Ann Ross, President and Chief Advertising Revenue Officer, ViacomCBS Domestic Advertising Sales.
 “Our team has been planning for this possibility for weeks, and we have devised a digital showcase to unveil all of the premium content that we’re delivering throughout the company, from CBS Television Network and our robust cable portfolio across the Entertainment & Youth and Premium brands.
 We won’t miss a beat in engaging with clients around our unmatched offerings and solutions.”